 Students whose first choice is Meredith are encouraged to apply Early Decision.
 The Early Decision agreement is a binding agreement that a student will enroll at Meredith if admitted.
-Students indicating acceptance for Early Decision must return a signed Early Decision Agreement, withdraw applications from all other colleges and universities and submit a nonrefundable U.S. \$300 deposit to Meredith by December 15.
+Students accepted for Early Decision must return a signed Early Decision Agreement, withdraw applications from all other colleges and universities and submit a nonrefundable U.S. \$200 deposit to Meredith by December 15.
 The deposit is applied toward the costs of the first-semester.

-Students applying Early Decision but for whom additional academic information is needed may be deferred for regular admission.
+Students applying early decision but for whom additional academic information is needed may be deferred for regular admission.

-Students applying under the Early Decision Plan and seeking financial assistance should submit the Free Application for Federal Student Aid (FAFSA) by November 10.
-The aid award will be delivered to the applicant by December 10.
-Students may be released from the binding nature of the Early Decision plan if the financial aid award does not meet the student's demonstrated financial need.
+Students applying under the Early Decision Plan and seeking financial assistance should submit an Early Decision Estimated Aid Application by November 10.
+The estimated aid award will be delivered to the applicant by December 10.
+Students may be released from the binding nature of the Early Decision plan if the financial aid award is not sufficient for the student to attend Meredith.